Pukujan/recap-extractor/projectplan/doc.md

 Only orchestrator decides workflow order.
 Individual agents do not call unrelated agents.
 Frontend does not call agents directly.
+Runtime does not use fixtures.
+Runtime does not use fallback providers or fallback models.
 ```

 </details>